"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

-While my sister, brother and I grew-up, we were expected to act like short adults.
+My sister, brother and I were expected to act like short adults.
 And well, it's rough remembering to act with grace, maturity and genteel manners when you're six.

-And so, while I was a teenager, I made promises inside my head that--when I had my own child--I would raise her differently.
+And so, while a teenager, I made promises inside my head that--when I had my own child--I would raise her differently.

 And so I did.